 What is a Breast Revision?

-Before undergoing any surgical procedure, patients must be evaluated by a board-certified surgeon to ensure that they are in optimal health.
-Women age 18 or older may consider a breast revision procedure following their initial breast augmentation if they experience any of the following concerns:
+Before undergoing any cosmetic or reconstructive surgical procedure, patients should be evaluated by a board-certified surgeon.
+Women age 18 or older may consider a secondary breast augmentation following their initial breast augmentation if they experience complications or dissatisfaction with their results.

 - Capsular contracture

 - Dissatisfaction with current breast implant size, type, or shape